E12

 • 3.
 Clean terminals: Gently clean the battery and vacuum contacts with a dry cloth.
 Light oxidation can increase resistance and prevent proper charging.

-When to stop: If E12 persists and the battery will not accept charge, the pack is likely permanently damaged.
+When to stop: If E12 persists and the battery will not accept a charge, the pack is likely permanently damaged.
 Replace the battery pack; do not attempt to open or revive it with improvised methods.

 Advertisements